 - In 2017, our Pre-Kindergarten program was awarded the designation of a "Level 5" Provider with Maryland Excels and the MSDE.
 ICS's "Level 5" rating is the highest rating available and helps families to make informed choices when choosing the care and education of their children.

 These milestones represent a history of growth and dedication to our students and families!
 Our greatest strength is our dedication to continually improve the curriculum in accordance with student needs and the opportunities and challenges presented by technology and life in the 21st century.
 Success at ICS is demonstrated on numerous levels:

 Focusing our efforts is a core belief that, as Catholic educators, we strive to fulfill our parish mission in leading our students through the period of transition from childhood through adolescence.
 We offer a strong academic education, grounded in personal responsibility, within a faith-based environment, recognizing we are all children of God.
 This goal is supported by a philosophy that the primary purpose of ICS is to educate the whole child in the context of the Catholic faith.
 We lead children toward spiritual, emotional, moral, intellectual, physical, and social development.
 The educational focus of ICS is to provide a solid academic foundation and to develop critical thinking skills.

 ICS supports Positive Behavior Interventions and Supports (PBIS).
 PBIS is a proactive and interactive approach to establish a social culture in a school that supports social, emotional, and academic success.
 It uses data-based decision making to align curriculum and behavioral supports for students and staff.
 It is aimed at supporting safe and effective school environments.
-At ICS we are Respectful, Responsible, Kind because NICE matters!
+At ICS we are Respectful, Responsible, and Kind because CHRIST matters!